hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

     repeated PropertyDefinition properties = 10;
 }

+message Location {
+      // Coordinates are expected to be in millionths of a degree sint64 latitude = 1;
+      sint64 longitude = 2;
+}

 message PropertyValue {
     // The name of the property value.
 Used to validate the property against a
     // Schema.